Hotjiashell/RAC-Retrieval-augmented-clarifcation/data_augmentation/README.md

 It supports:

-✅ Multiple datasets (ClariQ, Qulac, ClariQ-FKw, etc.)
+✅ Multiple datasets (ClariQ, Qulac, ClariQ-FKw)

+✅ The datasets are already augmented with rewritten queries

 ✅ Sparse retrieval (Lucene BM25)